FIVE MOST SURPRISING FINDS

 Earn Your Leisure and the Financial Literacy Revolution

 If you want to understand what Black podcasting has accomplished that legacy media never could, begin with Earn Your Leisure.
-Founded by Rashad Bilal and Troy Millings — two former teachers from the Bronx — EYL began as a straightforward financial literacy podcast and has grown into a media and education platform that reaches millions (Forbes, 2023).
+Founded by Rashad Bilal and Troy Millings — two former teachers from the Bronx — EYL began as a straightforward financial literacy podcast.
+It has grown into a media and education platform that reaches millions (Forbes, 2023).

-Their content covers investing, entrepreneurship, real estate, business strategy, and economic empowerment, and it does so in language that is accessible, culturally specific, and unapologetically Black.
+Their content covers investing, entrepreneurship, real estate, business strategy, and economic empowerment.
+It does so in language that is accessible, culturally specific, and unapologetically Black.
 They do not translate financial concepts from white institutional language into something Black audiences can understand.
 They speak directly, in the idiom of their community, about building wealth.

 What Bilal and Millings understood — and what media diversity advocates missed — is that the goal was never a seat at someone else’s table.
 The goal was to build your own.
 Remove the gatekeeper and the content improves.
 The audience engages more deeply.
 The model becomes self-sustaining because the creator answers to the audience, not to a programming director who has never set foot in the community being served.